 Indoor Comfort Your heating, your air conditioning, your air quality – it is through the knowledge and work of an HVAC technician that people can enjoy indoor comfort any time of year.
 HVAC installers and technicians work with heating, cooling, and ventilation systems to control the temperature and air quality in homes and other buildings.
 HVAC technicians are needed just about anywhere – businesses, homes, schools, hospitals, or factories.
 Because the systems are becoming increasingly sophisticated and complex, the need for well-educated and experienced HVAC technicians is more necessary than ever before.

-While there are many vocational schools that offer training for HVAC, you should make sure the one you choose is accredited.
+Becoming an HVAC Technician While there are many vocational schools that offer training for HVAC, you should make sure the one you choose is accredited.
 Most programs take between six and 12 months to complete, depending on the range and depth of information in your classes.
 After you have successfully completed your program, you will need to take the Texas certification test which ensures that you have gained a certain level of knowledge to perform the tasks required of an HVAC technician.
 There are two organization that offer national certifications: the Environmental Protection Agency and the North American Technicians Excellence.

+What About an Online Education?
 With the increasing advent of computer technology, many schools offer online HVAC classes.
 These schools can be attractive to students due to their possibly more affordable tuition and the ability to learn no matter where you live.
 While some programs are more conducive to online studies, online HVAC classes may not be your best interest.
 First, a huge challenge is the lack of student and instructor engagement.
 Although you can communicate with your instructor and fellow students online, you will miss out on the ability to ask questions in real-time, have demonstrations that show precisely how to complete tasks, or discuss current topics within the industry in a natural manner.

 Say Yes to Southern Careers Institute (SCI) SCI offers an HVAC technician program at their San Antonio North and Harlingen campuses.
 Students who attend full-time basis typically complete the program within 48 weeks.
 You will learn about different cooling and heating systems used in the industry, and have training about troubleshooting equipment issues.
 Specific courses include motors and controls, heating and ventilation, review, certification, and employment training.
 Register today to begin your journey towards a fulfilling career.